ieeehyd-website/2018/website/docs/students/branches/sbs.md

 Basic necessities :

-1 : Three faculty members
+1. Three faculty members
-2 : Min.
-20 student members needed to start a Student Branch 3 : Bank Account Details
+2. Min.
+20 student members needed to start a Student Branch
+3. Bank Account Details

-#### (Note: Faculty and Students have to take up the IEEE Membership)
+**(Note: Faculty and Students have to take up the IEEE Membership)**

 With the above, one has to file the petition.

-The petition can be found [here.](https://www.ieee.org/societies_communities/geo_activities/forms_petitions/forms_petitions_index.html) Fill up the petition form especially pages 3 to 9 and then scan the same and make a pdf of it sequentially and mail it to *petition@ieee.org* and mark a cc to us. or any further queries on the same, kindly feel free to communicate with us.
+The petition can be found [here.](https://www.ieee.org/societies_communities/geo_activities/forms_petitions/forms_petitions_index.html) Fill up the petition form especially pages 3 to 9 and then scan the same and make a pdf of it sequentially and mail it to *petition@ieee.org* and mark a cc to us.

+or any further queries on the same, kindly feel free to communicate with us.

-SAC Chair - Mr. Venkata Rami Reddy (dvrreddy1@ieee.org) SSR - Mr. S.Sai Thejeshwar (ssai.thejeshwar.in@ieee.org)
+**SAC Chair - Mr. Venkata Rami Reddy (dvrreddy1@ieee.org) SSR - Mr. S.Sai Thejeshwar (ssai.thejeshwar.in@ieee.org)**

 ## IEEE Hyderabad Section Student Branches